chef-boneyard/chef-web-docs-2016/includes_api_chef_server/includes_api_chef_server_endpoint_environment_cookbook_name_get.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The GET method is used to XXXXX.
+The GET method is used to return a hash of key-value pairs for the requested cookbook.

-This method has no parameters.

-OR

 .. list-table::
    :widths: 200 300